Emmanuelle Guyon, the mirror of your emotions

 How to use healing stones

-Stones can be worn on the body (as a pendant, earrings, bracelet, ring, etc.) or placed in a room in the house.
+Stones can be worn on the body (as pendants, earrings, bracelets, rings, etc.) or placed in a room of the house.
 There are also recommendations for using the properties of stones through elixirs.
-The stone is then left immersed in water for varying lengths of time, day or night, as needed.

 Color symbolism with stones